 Julie joined the Civil Service in 1986 as an Executive Officer.
-Julie leaves on voluntary redundancy on 30 September 2011, when she is 50.
+Julie leaves on compulsory redundancy on 30 September 2017, when she is 50.
 Although Julie would have had access to "reserved rights" terms had she left before age 50, these terms stop on reaching age 50.
-Julie will receive a compensation payment of 21 months' pay (she has more than 21 years' service).
-Julie is over her minimum scheme pension age (50 in her case).
-If Julie chooses to draw her pension early on an unreduced basis, her employer will make up her compensation payment to the amount required to buy out the actuarial reduction.
+Julie will receive a compensation payment of 12 months' pay (she has more than 12 years' service).